MueedPythonCodes/Beurer-FT95-Thermometer-Integration/README.md

-This Project is made to automatically fetect the Temperature of Patient and to display it on Browser and saving it to the Google Sheets.
+This Project is made to automatically fetch the Temperature of Patient using Beurer FT-95 Thermometer and to display it on Browser and saving it to the Google Sheets.
 It is done using Python and Flask.